Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ```

 ## 3.2.
 Create required resources in Azure.
-All resources required in this sample is already created in previous sample.
-So no need to create new resources.
+No need to create new Azure resources.

 ## 3.3.
 Run the application
-Run the Spring Boot application.
+Run the [03-resource-server].

 Use web browser to access `http://localhost:8081`.
 It should return 401.
 Because now we do not have authority to access this resource-server.
 In the next section, we will use OAuth2 client to access this resource-server.